Gabri432/transportation-data-repository/README.md

 ## Notes

-When considering line 97, I have only considered buses from/to Milan, and back to Villanterio.
-Therefore those buses that goes to Inverno or Pieve Porto Morone.
+1. When considering line 97, I have only considered buses from Villanterio to Milan, and back.
+Therefore I have ignored those buses that goes to Inverno or Pieve Porto Morone.
 If you need more information check [Autoguidovie's website](https://pavia.autoguidovie.it/it/orario-invernale-scolastico-extraurbano-24-25).

+2. This project is intended for learning porpuses, and utility, not for profit.